AICL Policy Guide for Parents

 Care of Campers who have an Illness/Accident at Camp: Parents/guardians will be notified as soon as possible should a camper be taken to the doctor's office/hospital for an injury or health condition and if medication has been prescribed.
 The camp director will notify parents/guardians of any persistent conditions or ailments.
 Parents/guardians should notify their doctor and health care provider of any health condition or accident/injury occurring at camp for follow-up visits and billing.

 Disciplinary Actions: During the two weeks of AICL’s Summer Enrichment Camp, if any campers prove to be dangers to themselves, dangers to others, and/or consistently, significantly impede camp programming, it is at the co-directors’ discretion to send such campers home.
 Campers found with illegal drugs, drug paraphernalia, alcohol, or weapons will also be sent home.
 In such circumstances, directors will contact campers’ parents/guardians, and campers must be picked up or have travel arrangements made so that they depart within 24-hours of notification of dismissal.
 Until that time, these campers will be supervised but will not fully participate in activities.
 There will be no refund of tuition.
+All campers are required to sign a Camper Conduct Contract prior to the beginning of each year at camp.

 Items Not Permissible at Camp: We have a policy that campers may not bring cell phones, ipods, ipads, computers, unnecessary valuables (electronics, jewelry, etc.), any substantial amount of cash, weapons, pets, cigarettes, alcohol, drug paraphernalia, marijuana, non-prescribed prescription drugs, or any illegal substances.